raghavendra-k-j/stt-js/Readme.md

 # Speech-to-Text (STT) Library

 ## Live Demo

-You can view a live demo of the example [here]https://raghavendra-k-j.github.io/stt-js/example/).
+You can view a live demo of the example [here](https://raghavendra-k-j.github.io/stt-js/example/).

 ## Introduction

-The Speech-to-Text (STT) library provides a simple interface for integrating browser-based speech recognition into your web applications.
-It leverages the Web Speech API to enable real-time speech recognition with support for continuous and interim results.
+The Speech-to-Text (STT) library provides a clean interface for integrating browser-based speech recognition into your web applications using the Web Speech API.
+It supports real-time transcription, interim results, and continuous listening.

 ## Installation

-To use the STT library, include it in your project by importing the `STT` class from the appropriate file.

 ```bash
 npm install @raghavendra_kj/stt-js